btcrs/gittle/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Groot's documentation!
+Welcome to Welder's documentation!
 ==========================================

-Groot is an open source Git server written in Python.
-The project stands as a foundation for the Wevolver platform, and will be used to help hardware developers collalorate more effectively and build better hardware faster.
+Welder is an open source Git server written in Python.
+The project stands as a foundation for the Wevolver platform, and will be used to help hardware developers collaborate more effectively and build better hardware faster.

-Groot aims to be robust and relatively simple in functionality.
-Groot, on top of the base set of Git features expected from a Git server, provides a set of key functionalities that are specific to hardware development.
+Welder aims to be robust and relatively simple in its execution.
+Welder, on top of the base set of Git features expected from a Git server, also provides a set of key functionalities that are specific to hardware development.

 .. toctree::